InES-HPMM/FPD-LinkIII_ds90ub95x/README.md

 If the command returns `No such file or directory` then the loading of the imx219 module failed.
 This can happen when the imx219 sensor model is loaded before the ds90ub954 module has finished setting up the i2c channel.

-This problem can be solved by reloading the imx219 module:
+This problem can be solved by reloading the imx219 module (has to be done again after every reboot):

 ```
 sudo modprobe -r imx219